swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 or more inputs, the corresponding diagnostics can clearly indicate which inputs need to be examined.

-## Parameterizing over the cases of an enumeration
+## Parameterize over the cases of an enumeration

 In the example above, we hard-coded the list of `Food` cases to test.
 If `Food` is an enumeration conforming to `CaseIterable`, we can instead write: